mjtlx/Piico_info/README.md

 This module only 'knows' about PiicoDev devices, however an external dictionary can be provided by the user.

-** The module CANNOT detect an actual address conflict on a given i2c bus.
+**NOTE:** The module CANNOT detect an actual address conflict on a given i2c bus.
 This is a characteristic of the bus itself.

 ## 'Constant' values